Featured framework

 contracts.debug.refresh.all - refresh all caches (clears and rebuilds them).
 This is normally only done on category rotation.

 contracts.debug.cache.all - Print all caches info.
-Replace "all" with individual cache names: attackers, card_swipe, craft, damage, kill, loot, gather, heal, fishing, crate_hack
+Replace "all" with individual cache names: attackers, card_swipe, craft, damage, kill, loot, gather, heal, fishing, crate_hack, plant, harvest, cloning

 contracts.debug.hooks - Print the subscription status of hooks (enabled or disabled, depending on if any objective needs them)